 A Slightly Non-Traditional Process

 The one major difference between many recipes and uncle Junior's is that he simmers the ginger mixture slightly on the stove top before fermenting.
 He has been making it this way for years and strongly believes the heat helps to extract more flavor from the spices and citrus peel.
 When the mixture is warm he adds some sugar, but not enough to taste.
 The sugar melts into the base flavor; more is added when ready to serve.
-The mixture is left near sunlight to ferment for 24-48 hours.
+The mixture is stored in a cool place such as the back of a cupboard for 24-48 hours or more.
 After the fermentation process, the mixture is strained a couple of times then bottled and chilled.
 The flavor is better as time passes.
 This ginger beer does burn when you drink it, so when I have a glass, I add enough ice to let it dilute.
 That's why I love this recipe- it's strong enough for the people who like the burn or it can be toned down with a lot of ice.